In this article, we will take a look at 7 of the top sidechain plugins of 2021.

 There are instances during writing or mixing where you don’t need any extensive or in-depth volume modulations.
 Some people also prefer to create or edit with minimal device layouts that use just the essentials of volume automation.
 The Volume Former is an excellent example of the type of plugin that fits these situations quite well.

-- Pump/Gate Mode – A single button lets users switch their modulations between a pumping sidechain effect or a noise gate.
+A single button lets you switch their modulations between a pumping sidechain effect or a noise gate.
 The gate inverts the pumping modulation, and you can utilize this feature to generate stuttering effects on your signal.

-- Manual Trigger – This button gives users the option to activate their sidechain or gate effect during playback manually.
+This button gives you the option to activate their sidechain or gate effect during playback manually.
 You can use this to create volume modulations that are a lot less repetitive or predictable.

-Compatibility: The Volume Former is compatible with Windows 7 and up as a VST2, VST 3, or 64-bit AAX.
+The Volume Former is compatible with Windows 7 or higher and supports VST2, VST 3, or 64-bit AAX.
 Mac users need El Capitan, Catalina, or higher and can get it in AAX 64, AU, VST 2, or VST 3.

-Summary: This plugin should be especially beneficial to anyone who doesn’t have an extensive understanding of volume automation.
+This plugin should be especially beneficial to anyone with an extensive understanding of volume automation.
 The Volume Former is also really light on the CPU due to its minimal design.
-If you’re looking for something fast, simple, and not too complicated, the Volume Former might be the right option for you.
+If you’re looking for something fast, simple, and not too complicated, Volume Former might be the right option for you.

 4. Soundspot Evade Review